 The next time you receive your pay stubs, instead of discarding or throwing them in a box and forgetting about them, practice keeping and documenting paycheck stubs.
-Save pay stubs and use them to keep track of your earning and work hours.
-Check for accuracy of the information provided every week or every pay date.
+Save pay stubs and use them to keep track of your earnings and work hours.
+Check for the accuracy of the information provided every week or every pay date.
 Making this a habit gives you an idea of where and how much of your pay goes to taxes, deductions, benefits and verifies your income.

 Scan your payroll stubs to ensure that your employer does not perform a sleight of hand with your earnings.